 This can give a feeling of helplessness and inability to escape, sometimes resulting in panic attacks.

 Are there positives to consuming caffeine?

-Caffeine can be a huge catalyst in raised stress levels.
-Even if you feel caffeine isn’t a problem, it would do no harm in cutting it out for a week or two and seeing how you function without it.
-Insomnia and other sleeping disorders can be worsened by caffeine, even if your last cup was well before bedtime.
+Insomnia and other sleeping disorders can be worsened by caffeine, even if the last cup was well before bedtime.
 Lack of sleep can contribute to anxiety and depression, and opting for decaf may still give you that ‘kick’ needed to get you through the day.